-The map on a following page uses building permit data to display when units have been built.
-The table below and to the right indicates that the majority of residents currently live in larger subdivisions (Tartan Fields R-2 and other PRDs).
+The map on the following page uses building permit data to display when units have been built.
+The tables to the right indicate that the majority of residents currently live in larger subdivisions (Tartan Fields R-2 and other PRDs).